WPHM: Back to news-talk

+On June 3, 2024, The Will Cain Show debuted on WPHM in the 6pm time slot.
+Our American Stories with Lee Habeeb was moved up to 1pm weekdays, taking the place of the Chad Benson Show.

+In April 2025, news and program director Caleb Gordon left the station, and afternoon talk show host Thomas M. Sullivan announced his retirement.
+On June 2nd, the station replaced Our American Stories with The Rich Eisen Show and filled Tom Sullivan's time slot with The Guy Benson Show.

+Notable events

+As WTTH, the station played a critical role in alerting the public to the 1953 Sarnia tornado.
+On March 21, 1953, a tornado developed near Smiths Creek and traveled northeast towards Port Huron.
+Announcer Robin Busse, who had kept listeners informed of the storm as it developed, witnessed the tornado pass within 200 yards of WTTH's Dove Road transmitter site.
+He is credited with saving numerous lives as the tornado approached the cities of Port Huron and crossed the St. Clair River into Sarnia, Ontario.
+WTTH was knocked off the air due to the tornado, as were competitors WHLS and CHOK.

-In August 2019, a comment made by a candidate for Marysville, Michigan city council during a "Meet the Candidates" forum hosted by WPHM made national and international news.
+In August 2019, a comment made by a candidate for Marysville, Michigan, city council during a "Meet the Candidates" forum hosted by WPHM made national and international news.
 Jean Cramer was asked about how to grow the city's population and stated she wished to, "Keep Marysville a white community as much as possible."
 Audio of the exchange, which also included remarks about interracial marriage and immigrants was picked up by outlets including CNN, Washington Post, and New York Times.
 Cramer would later end her campaign yet still earned 180 votes.

 In December 2020, delegates of the electoral college were to convene in the Michigan State Capitol to certify the presidential election in Michigan for Joseph Biden.
 81st district State Representative Gary Eisen was interviewed on WPHM the morning of December 14 and vaguely described as a "Hail Mary" effort regarding a plan to prevent electors from casting a vote.
 When asked if he can assure the public that it will be a safe day in Lansing, and that nobody would get hurt, Eisen replied, "No. I don't know.
 Because what we're doing today is uncharted."
 Eisen's comments made statewide and national news, being picked up by outlets such as the Detroit Free Press, Detroit News, and television stations including WILX and CNBC.
 Eisen would later be stripped of his committee assignments.

 WPHM celebrated its 75th anniversary in 2022.
 Former staffers were interviewed and shared their stories about the station during the morning show.
 Podcasts were also posted to the station's website.
-On December 6th, 75 years from when the station first went on the air, an anniversary part was held at a local restaurant.
-The event included recognition from the Mayor of Port Huron, door prizes, and commemorative keepsakes.
+On December 6, 75 years from when the station first went on the air, an anniversary party was held at a local restaurant, in which the station received a proclamation from the city and gave away commemorative keepsakes.